angular/angular/aio/content/guide/testing-components-scenarios.md

 #### tickOptions

+In this example, you have a new macro task, the nested `setTimeout` function.
+By default, when the `tick` is setTimeout, `outside` and `nested` will both be triggered.

 <code-example path="testing/src/app/demo/async-helper.spec.ts" region="fake-async-test-tick-new-macro-task-sync"></code-example>

-In this example, you have a new macro task \(nested setTimeout\), by default, when the `tick` is setTimeout `outside` and `nested` will both be triggered.
+In some case, you don't want to trigger the new macro task when ticking.
+You can use `tick(millis, {processNewMacroTasksSynchronously: false})` to not invoke a new macro task.

 <code-example path="testing/src/app/demo/async-helper.spec.ts" region="fake-async-test-tick-new-macro-task-async"></code-example>

-And in some case, you don't want to trigger the new macro task when ticking, you can use `tick(milliseconds, {processNewMacroTasksSynchronously: false})` to not invoke new macro task.

 #### Comparing dates inside fakeAsync()